micropython/micropython/README.md

     $ cd stmhal
     $ make

 You then need to get your board into DFU mode.
-On the pyboard, connect the 3V3 pin to the P1/DFU pin with a wire (on PYBv1.0 they are next to each other on the bottom left of the board, second row from the bottom).
+On the HydraBus, connect the 3V3 pin to the BOOT1 pin with a wire.

 Then to flash the code via USB DFU to your device:

     $ make deploy

+or

+    for windows by double clicking on update_fw_usb_dfu_hydrabus.bat

 You will need the dfu-util program, on Arch Linux it's dfu-util-git in the AUR.
 If the above does not work it may be because you don't have the correct permissions.
 Try then:

-    $ sudo dfu-util -a 0 -D build-PYBV10/firmware.dfu
+    $ sudo dfu-util -a 0 -D build-HYDRABUS/firmware.dfu